Dragon Ball Z: Budokai 2

 - As previously mentioned, the game's main attraction is a new skin for Frieza, turning him into his brother, Cooler.
 While this also changes the name displayed for the character to "Cooler", all of Frieza's attacks and voice lines stay exactly the same as they would normally.
 However, using the Frieza's Spaceship capsule will turn Cooler into Meta Cooler.

 The GameCube release of Budokai 2, released a year after the original PS2 release, also has its own changes made to the game.
-These mainly include adding in previously Japanese exclusive features (specifically, the Z difficulty for Dragon World and the new costumes for Goku, and Piccolo), but the game itself has also been redesigned graphically to incorporate cel-shading.
+These include adding in previously Japanese exclusive features (specifically, the Z difficulty for Dragon World and the new costumes for Goku and Piccolo).